krowter/qopnet-platform/README.md

    - Usually only the tech lead do this.
    - This also also update the `package.json` version and give a Git tag such as `v1.2.3`.

+### Frontend

+1. UI/UX with Figma for Qopnet Commerce and Qopnet Admin.
+2. Implement pages and components with React, React Router, Next.js, Chakra UI.
+3. Fetch to Qopnet API with SWR or interact auth with Supabase.

 ### Backend

 1. Qopnet API documentation with Postman API collection.
 2. Implement API endpoints with Express routes.
 3. Check and test via Postman.

-### Frontend

-1. UI/UX with Figma for Qopnet Admin, Qopnet Commerce, Qopnet Concierge, Qopnet POS.
-2. Implement pages and components with React, React Router, Next.js, Chakra UI.
-3. Fetch to Qopnet API with SWR or interact auth with Supabase.

 ---